aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 If you do not specify a VPC, one will be created on your behalf, which you can then access via `cluster.vpc`.
 The cluster VPC will be associated to any EKS managed capacity (i.e Managed Node Groups and Fargate Profiles).

 Please note that the `vpcSubnets` property defines the subnets where EKS will place the _control plane_ ENIs.
-To choose the subnets where EKS will place the worker nodes, you should use [addNodegroupCapacity](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-eks.Cluster.html#addwbrnodegroupwbrcapacityid-options) and provide a list of subnets in the `subnets` property.
-For more information, see the **Provisioning clusters** section above.
+To choose the subnets where EKS will place the worker nodes, please refer to the **Provisioning clusters** section above.

 If you allocate self managed capacity, you can specify which subnets should the auto-scaling group use: